Hempy49/Boris_Bikes/User_stories.md

 #So that I am not confused and charged unnecessarily,
 #I'd like docking stations not to release bikes when there are none available.

+#n
+#As a member of the public,
+#So that I reduce the chance of getting a broken bike in future,
+#I'd like to report a bike as broken when I return it.

+#As a maintainer of the system,
+#So that I can manage broken bikes and not disappoint users,
+#I'd like docking stations not to release broken bikes.

+#As a maintainer of the system,
+#So that I can manage broken bikes and not disappoint users,
+#I'd like docking stations to accept returning bikes (broken or not)

 | Objects | Messages |
 | --------|----------|
 | Person  ||